We are busting myths and reinforcing what the latest evidence says is best for your back

-Fact: Back pain shouldn?t stop you enjoying exercise or regular activities.
+Fact: Back pain shouldn’t stop you from enjoying exercise or regular activities.
 In fact, studies found that continuing with these can help you get better sooner including using weights where appropriate.

 Myth #3: A scan will show me exactly what is wrong

 Fact: Sometimes it will, but most often it won’t.
-Also, even people without back pain have changes in their spine so scans can cause fear that influences behaviour, making the problem worse.
+Also, even people without back pain have changes in their spine so scans can cause fear that influences behavior, making the problem worse.

 Myth #4: Pain equals damage

 Fact: This was the established view but more recent research has changed our thinking.
 Modern physio takes a holistic approach that helps people understand why they are in pain.

 Back Pain is common and normal.
 80% of people will experience an episode of back pain during their lifetime.
 What isn’t common, however, is not recovering from back pain.
 Most acute back pain is the result of simple strains or sprains and the prognosis is excellent.
 Within the first two weeks of an acute episode of pain, most people will report a significant improvement in their symptoms with almost 85% of people fully recovered by three months.
 Only a very small number of people develop long-standing, disabling problems.